binkley/kotlin-rational/README.md

 # Kotlin Rational

-An immutable, infinite-precision `BigRational` (ratio, fraction) class for Kotlin
+An immutable, infinite-precision `BigRational` (ratio, fraction) class for Kotlin.

-This code is a "finger exercise", largely demonstrating Kotlin operator overloading, and writing clear, concise, clean Kotlin.
+This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
 It also explores the impact of `NaN` (which is extensive) rather than raising an error on division by zero.

 Try `./run.sh` for a demonstration.